 This law is called the Animal Welfare Act.
 The Animal Welfare Act says that your animal has five groups of welfare needs.
 These are five groups of things that animals need to be healthy and happy.
 These five welfare needs are called the Five Freedoms.

-Under the Animal Welfare Act all animal guardians (owners) need to provide these five groups of things for their animals.
+Under the Animal Welfare Act, all animal guardians (owners) need to provide these five groups of things for their animals.
 One of these Five Freedoms is: Freedom from Fear and Distress.
-In this section you will learn about this freedom and how you can make sure your mice are free from fear and distress.
+In this section you will learn about this freedom and how you can make sure your mice receive the love, understanding and companionship they need to be free from fear and distress.

 Mice are intelligent, fun and social animals that make great pets, but they're not for everyone.
 Before adopting a mouse, think about your family’s lifestyle.
 Are you able to interact with your mice every day?
 Though they're enclosure pets, mice need daily mental and physical stimulation so they don’t get bored.
 You’ll also need to feed them every day and regularly clean their enclosure.